rails/rails/guides/source/active_support_core_extensions.md

 If a method expects a variable number of arguments and uses `*` in its declaration, however, such an options hash ends up being an item of the array of arguments, where it loses its role.

-In those cases, you may give an options hash a distinguished treatment with +extract_options!+.
+In those cases, you may give an options hash a distinguished treatment with `extract_options!`.
 This method checks the type of the last item of an array.
 If it is a hash it pops it and returns it, otherwise it returns an empty hash.

-Let's see for example the definition of the +caches_action+ controller macro:
+Let's see for example the definition of the `caches_action` controller macro:

 ```ruby
 def caches_action(*actions)